 The best candidates for a tummy tuck are at, or near, their optimal weight and want improvement in the looseness or laxity of the abdominal skin.
 Often patients will complain of skin that hangs down or wrinkles excessively when they lean forward or bend over.
 Significant weight change after a tummy tuck (either loss of weight or gaining weight) will negatively impact the long-term aesthetic results.
 Patients need to be in good health without any health issues that are not well controlled and managed by medications or healthy behaviors.
 Patients need to be active and able to ambulate well and frequently.
 Ideal candidates for a tummy tuck have realistic expectations that some changes of the boney pelvis and rib cage resulting from pregnancy are irreversible and therefore one cannot expect to look like they did in high school.
 Significant improvements in the looseness of the abdominal wall and skin laxity can be achieved but this is in exchange for scars that are permanent.
 Asymmetries can be improved, but some asymmetries will inevitably persist.

 Good candidates for a tummy tuck will have a support system in place that can help and assist them during their recovery.
 Although Dr. Fryer’s innovative methods for pain management after tummy tuck will help improve your comfort significantly, you need to be aware that this is still a big recovery and will require frequent rest.
 A good support system that can look after younger children is necessary.
 Usually ten to fourteen days off work (sometimes longer depending on work requirements) is necessary after a tummy tuck.
-The best candidates for tummy tuck also understand that the recovery can often require “mental” recovery every bit as much as a physical recovery.
+The best candidates for Tummy Tuck in Tampa also understand that the recovery can often require “mental” recovery every bit as much as a physical recovery.
 Patients’ support systems should also consist of people that can cheer them on and cheer them up.

 Who is a good candidate for a mini tummy tuck?